• Home

 Fig: Storing of String Objects in Java

-Moving ahead, Java String class implements 3 varies interfaces, to be precise- CharSequence, Serializable, and Comparable.
+Moving ahead, the Java String class implements 3 various interfaces, to be precise- CharSequence, Serializable, and Comparable.

 Java string class interfaces

-As we have learned that, String in Java is a class, and thereby it is obvious that it has wide-ranging methods associated with it.
+As we have learned, String in Java is a class, and thereby it is obvious that it has wide-ranging methods associated with it.

 Java String Handling Program Methods